jtfoster2/Outdora/README.md

 - Acceptance Criteria - All steps to complete the issue should be listed under an "Acceptance Criteria" section in a bullet point format.
 - Story Point Estimation - One story point is assumed/approximated to be one hour worth of work on the issue.
 A 4 point story is expected to take a quarter of the sprint to complete.

+#### Tasking
+Tasks for each individual story/issue will be documented as checkbox items in the descriptions for tracking and completion.
+- [X] Example Checkbox for a task as it would show in a story

 ### Team Roster
 This project was created by Team Silver Comet for Emerging Software Engineering Processes class in Summer 2024